nikhildand/d3adsh0t/weights/README.md

 # Disclaimer :

-**'d3dsh0t' is a FPS game Aimbot, It is purely experimental and is intended only for educational purposes.**
+**'d3dsh0t' is a FPS Game Aimbot, It is purely experimental and is intended only for educational purposes.**

 **Aimbots are cheats and illegal in games.
 This repo is solely for educational purposes only.**